salient-labs/toolkit/README.md

 - Warnings, errors, informational messages and debug messages are written to the log file

-This can be disabled by calling `Console::DisableDefaultLogTarget()` while bootstrapping your app.
+This can be disabled by calling `Console::disableDefaultLogTarget()` while bootstrapping your app.

 ### Output methods